tylerbutler/engineer/docs_source/tutorial.rst

 output content of your site after it's built by Engineer.

 As you can see, each of these folders contains content used to build out the site.
-For more information about each of these things, see the relevant toic guides.
+For more information about each of these things, see the relevant topic guides.

 .. seealso::
    The following topic guides have specific information about the major components used in Engineer: